 I used 1 jalapeño and 1 tablespoon of chili powder for an extra kick, but I didn’t think the sauce was spicy.
 However, there may be a reason for that…

 Wanna hear a funny story?
 One of my favorite shows on YouTube is called Hot Ones produced by First We Feast.
 The show’s host interviews celebrities while they eat 10 hot wings in order from mild to hot.
-By the end of the interview the celebrities can barley talk because some of the wings are that hot!
+By the end of the interview, the celebrities can barely talk because some of the wings are that hot!
 The hottest wing they eat is laced with Blair’s After Death Sauce with Liquid Rage, clocking in with a Scoville rating of 550.000.
 It’s fun to see which celebrity is a good sport and who can’t hang.
 A few celebrities sissed out after 3 wings, others almost make it to the end, but the majority of the guests power through like a boss.

 After watching 10 episodes back to back I was craving hot wings like a mofo.
 I thought, if Rachel Ray can make it to the end, then surely I can.
 That evening Kieran and I walked over to the bar across the street from our house.
 When the bartender, Conner, asked what he could get us I loudly proclaimed, get me the hottest wings you have!
 After triple checking to ensure I was serious, Conner went back to the kitchen and told the cook I wanted a challenge.
 The cook laughed and proceeded to go off menu and make me the hottest possible wings he could come up with.